nicholascarey/loomeR/README.md

 #>
 #> To cite package 'loomeR' in publications use:
 #>
-#>   Nicholas Carey (2019). loomeR: Looming animations for use in
+#>   Nicholas Carey (2019). loomeR: Looming Animations for Use in
-#>   behavioural and neurological experiments.
+#>   Behavioural and Neurological Experiments.
 #>   https://github.com/nicholascarey/loomeR,
 #>   https://doi.org/10.5281/zenodo.1212570.
 #>
 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Manual{,
-#>     title = {loomeR: Looming animations for use in behavioural and neurological experiments},
+#>     title = {loomeR: Looming Animations for Use in Behavioural and Neurological Experiments},
 #>     author = {Nicholas Carey},
 #>     year = {2019},
 #>     note = {https://github.com/nicholascarey/loomeR, https://doi.org/10.5281/zenodo.1212570},